polkadot-fellows/RFCs/text/0145-remove-unnecessary-allocator-usage.md

 ##### Changes

-The function was returning a SCALE-encoded `Option`-wrapped 32-bit integer representing the number of bytes left at supplied `offset`.
+The function was returning a SCALE-encoded `Option`-wrapped 32-bit integer representing the number of bytes left at the supplied `offset`.
 It was using a host-allocated buffer to return it.
 It is changed to always return the full length of the value directly as a primitive value.

 ##### New prototype